Input 16

 | Storage | 32 GB onboard |

-| Front panel | Status LED, RGB channel indicators, configurable front button |
+| Front panel | Status LED, per-input activity lights (purple when on) and relay state lights, configurable front button |

 | Power | 9–24V DC, center-positive barrel jack |